 #Recording OTA Channels With Plex DVR

-Plex paired with HDHomeRun also gives you full DVR functionality.
-You can schedule recordings, pause live TV, and watch saved shows on any device in your home.
+Plex paired with HDHomeRun gives you full DVR functionality: schedule recordings, pause live TV, and watch saved shows on any device.
+This combination turns your antenna signal into a whole-home media server, accessible from phones, tablets, laptops, and other smart TVs simultaneously, all without a cable subscription.

 This requires a Plex Pass subscription: $6.99/month, $69.99/year, or $249.99 for a lifetime license.
 You’ll also need a hard drive connected to your Plex server for storing recordings.